DLR-RM/RAFCON/doc/autobackup.rst

 Auto Backup
 ===========

+There are a session restore and an auto backup on state machine level which are enabled by default and which can be used to backup your work.
+These features can be enabled/disabled by the parameter ``SESSION_RESTORE_ENABLED`` and ``AUTO_BACKUP_ENABLED`` in the GUI config.

+The session restore uses the backup of state machines and other GUI information to restore your open state machine tabs and respective selection situation without storing directly into your library folders or origin folders of state machines.

-RAFCON creates temporary backups of open state machines.
+If state machine auto backup is enabled RAFCON creates temporary backups of open state machines.
 You can find these after a crash of RAFCON on your computer in ``$RUNTIME_BACKUP_PATH = /tmp/rafcon-$USER/$PID/runtime_backup/``.
 ``$USER`` is your user name and ``$PID`` was/is the process id of your RAFCON instance.
 If a state machine hasn't been saved before, it will be